-I have a secret that allows me to make pizza sauce for the whole year, in just a few hours (and most of that time is spent drinking wine).
+I have a secret that allows me to make pizza sauce for the whole year, in just a few hours (and most of that time is spent drinking wine and relaxing while the sauce does its thing).
 It’s roasting!
-You just have to try this roasted tomato pizza sauce made with garden grown heirloom tomatoes.
+You just have to try this roasted tomato pizza sauce made with garden-grown heirloom tomatoes.

-Roasting the garlic and tomatoes fresh from the garden, sweetens up the couldn’t-be-more-fresh flavour and means there is no need to slave over your sauce to reduce it and build flavour.
+Roasting the garlic and tomatoes fresh from the garden sweetens up the couldn’t-be-more-fresh flavor and means there is no need to slave over your sauce to reduce it and build flavor.

-This year I started with some meaty beefsteaks that were a gift from my neighbour, but every year I just use the best tomatoes from the garden.
-The flavour will be different year after year, but it’s always delicious.
-I cut of the top of my garlic bulb and throw that sucker in the roasting pot too.
+This year I started with some meaty beefsteaks that were a gift from my neighbor, but every year I just use the best tomatoes from the garden.
+The flavor will be different year after year, but it’s always delicious.
+I cut off the top of a garlic bulb and throw that sucker in the roasting pot too.
 Drizzle a healthy amount of olive oil over the cut sides and pop in the oven.

 Now, go drink some wine.